The Devil's Advocate (1997 film): Plot

-While preparing Melissa Black, Alex Cullen's secretary, to testify about the latter's alibi, Kevin realizes she is lying and tells Milton he believes Alex is guilty.
-Milton offers to back him regardless and Kevin proceeds, winning an acquittal with Melissa's perjured testimony.
-Afterwards, Kevin finds Mary Ann covered with a blanket in a nearby church.
-She claims Milton raped her that day, but Kevin insists Milton was with him in court.
-Mary Ann drops her blanket, revealing her body covered with cuts and scratches.
-Assuming she injured herself, Kevin commits her to a mental institution.
-U.S. Justice Department agent Mitch Weaver warns Kevin that Milton is corrupt and reveals that Gettys has been arrested for killing a little girl.
+Preparing Melissa Black, Alex Cullen's secretary, to testify, Kevin realizes that she is lying to give Cullen a false alibi.
+He tells Milton that he thinks Alex is guilty, but Milton offers to support him anyway.
+Kevin proceeds, winning an acquittal with Melissa's perjured testimony.
+Mary Ann claims that Milton raped her that day and shows Kevin her body covered with cuts.
+Knowing that Milton was in court with him, Kevin believes her to be mentally ill and harming herself and admits her into a psychiatric institution.

+United States Department of Justice agent Mitch Weaver, who is investigating the clandestine activities of Milton's firm, warns Kevin that Milton is corrupt and reveals that Gettys, acquitted in Florida thanks to Kevin, has been arrested for killing a little girl.
 Moments later, Weaver is struck by a car and killed.

-Alice, Kevin, and Pam Garrety, his case manager, visit Mary Ann at the institution.
-After seeing Pam as a demon, Mary Ann hits her, barricades the room, and commits suicide.
-Alice reveals that Milton is Kevin's father, whom she met in New York decades earlier.
-Kevin leaves the hospital to confront Milton, who admits to raping Mary Ann.
-Kevin shoots Milton, but the bullets do not harm him.
-Milton reveals himself as Satan; Kevin blames him for everything that happened, but Milton counters that he merely "set the stage", and that Kevin chose to neglect Mary Ann and defend the guilty.
-Kevin realizes he always wanted to win, no matter the cost.
-Christabella appears, and Milton announces that he wants Kevin and Christabella - Kevin's half-sister - to conceive the Antichrist.
-Kevin initially appears to acquiesce, but then abruptly shoots himself in the head.
-Milton's Satanic rage burns Christabella alive, initially revealing his demonic form before turning into an angel who resembles Kevin.
+Kevin, Alice, and his case manager, Pam, visit Mary Ann at the institution.
+Envisioning Pam as a demon, Mary Ann kills herself.
+Kevin's Christian fundamentalist mother, Alice, reveals that Milton is Kevin's father.
+Kevin confronts Milton, who admits to raping Mary Ann.
+He shoots Milton, but the bullets do not harm him.
+Milton reveals that he is Satan.

+Kevin blames Milton for everything, but Milton points out that he merely "set the stage".
+It was Kevin who chose to neglect his wife and defend people he knew were guilty.
+Kevin realizes that he always wanted to win, regardless of the cost.
+Milton reveals that Christabella is Kevin's half-sister and he wants the two of them to conceive the Antichrist.
+Kevin appears to acquiesce but abruptly shoots himself in the head.
+Milton's demonic rage burns Christabella alive, and he turns into a winged angel that resembles Kevin.

-Suddenly, Kevin finds himself back at the recess of the Gettys trial.
-He announces that he cannot represent his client despite the threat of disbarment.
-Kevin's reporter friend Larry offers him a high-profile interview, promising to make him famous.
+Suddenly, Kevin is back at the Gainesville courthouse during the recess of the Gettys trial, revealing that the entire experience was a vision.
+He returns to the courtroom and sees that Mary Ann is alive and well.
+When the trial resumes, he announces that he cannot represent his client, despite the risk of disbarment.
+His reporter friend Larry offers to do a high-profile interview with him, promising to make him famous.
 Encouraged by Mary Ann, Kevin agrees.

-After they leave, Larry transforms into Milton, who declares, "Vanity--definitely my favorite sin."
+After they leave, Larry transforms into Milton, who breaks the fourth wall and declares, "Vanity—definitely my favorite sin".